Updated: January 12, 2024

 Louisiana does not have any local city taxes, so all of your employees will pay only the state income tax.

 As an employer in Louisiana, you have to pay unemployment insurance to the state.
-In 2023, the rate ranges from 0.09% to 6.2% on the first $7,700 in wages paid to each employee in a calendar year.
+In 2024, the rates ranged from 0.09% to 6.2% on the first $7,700 in wages paid to each employee in a calendar year.
+This is unchanged from 2023.

 New employers pay between 1.16% and 2.89%, depending on the industry.